theislab/single-cell-best-practices/jupyter-book/introduction/scrna_seq.md

 #### Fluidigm C1

 The commercial Fluidigm C1 system is a microfluidic chip, which loads and separates cells into small reaction chambers in an automated manner.
-The CEL-seq2 and SMART-seq (version 1) protocols are using the Fluidigm C1 chips in their workflow, allowing the {term}`RNA` extraction and library preparation steps to be conducted together, thereby decreasing the required manual labor.
+The CEL-seq2 and SMART-seq (version 1) protocols are using the Fluidigm C1 chips in their workflow, allowing the RNA extraction and library preparation steps to be conducted together, thereby decreasing the required manual labor.
 However, the Fluidigm C1 requires rather homogeneous cell mixtures, since the cells will reach different locations on the microfluidic chip based on their size, which could introduce potential location bias.
-Since the amplification step is carried out in individual wells, full-length sequencing is possible, effectively reducing the 3' bias of many other single-cell {term}`RNA`-seq sequencing protocols.
+Since the amplification step is carried out in individual wells, full-length sequencing is possible, effectively reducing the 3' bias of many other single-cell RNA-seq sequencing protocols.
 The protocol is generally also more expensive and is therefore primarily useful for an extensive examination of a specific cell population.

 Strengths: